Written by Silvana Lucido-BalestrieriUpdated on July 9, 2026

 How Does a PABX Work?

-When a business runs a PABX system, it essentially operates a mini, private telephone exchange.
+When a business runs a PABX system, it essentially operates a mini private telephone exchange.
 Some businesses maintain hardware as part of the system.
 Alongside physical telephones, modems, hubs, fax machines, and other devices are sometimes used.

 This approach, however, is increasingly viewed as outdated.
 PABX VoIP technology enables businesses to enjoy the same capabilities without needing the hardware.
 All operations on a digital PABX system can be run via software and the cloud.

-Benefits of PABX Over Manual PBX
+What Are the Benefits of PABX Over Manual PBX?

 • Less expensive – You don’t need to purchase and maintain physical hardware.